 - Name and address of the equipment vendor

-Financing of more than $250,000 requires a more extensive application process.
-Besides your credit score and payment history, Crest Capital requires the following:
+Financing for more than $250,000 requires a more extensive application process.
+Besides your credit score and payment history, Crest Capital requires:

 - A written overview of your organization (two pages max, plus brochures and/or resumes)

 - A written description of the purpose of the equipment and financial justification of acquiring the equipment

 - Last two year-end financial statements and current interim financial statements

 - Tax returns for the two most recent years (unless financial statements are audited or reviewed)

 - Last two years of tax returns on all entities and principals owning at least 20% of the company

 - Current financial statement on all entities or principals owning at least 20% of the business